-Here are a few of our key resources…
+Here are a couple of our key resources for weather…

 The FAA and NWS offer innumerable Advisory Circulars, pamphlets, slideshows, and other online resources for planning and operating in weather.
 A great place to start is with the 36-page General Aviation Pilot’s Guide to Preflight Weather Planning, Weather Self-Briefings, and Weather Decision Making.
 It’s not completely up-to-date on current forecast products and tools (this version dates from 2009).
 Regardless, it clearly outlines planning workflows and their relationship to personal minimums.
 This document is a key reference in the instrument ground school and the weather workshop.